eclipsesource/tabris-js/doc/getting-started.md

     http://<development-machine-ip-address>:7777/

-Tabris Connect can also be used to configure the URLs available on your device.
+The _My Apps_ page on tabrisjs.com can also be used to configure the URLs available on your device.

 ![Link App](img/link-app.png)